eolandro/AutomataRPT/README.md

 - **E** means Draw game.
 It Can be **R**  for Rock, **P** for Paper, **T** for scissors and **E** Draw game.

 By the way is pure python.

+The code is public domain.
+But if you do something interesting.
+Let me know!.

+eolandro.
+Leonardo.valdes@eolansoft.net
+Telegram @eolandro